falkr/ttm4175/pages/unit-net1/preparation.md

 Last week you have already learned about IP addresses.
 Now you will learn even more about IP addressing and the fundamental aspects that enable the Internet.

-To know more about networking, we will be using the book [Computer Networking: A Top Down Approach](http://gaia.cs.umass.edu/kurose_ross/index.html), 7th edition.
+To know more about networking, we will be using the book [Computer Networking: A Top Down Approach](https://gaia.cs.umass.edu/kurose_ross/eighth.php), 8th edition.
 We will be using this book in the upcoming three weeks and in the course TTM4200 in the Spring semester, so please try to get a copy as soon as possible.

-:aside: If you get the 8th edition there's no problem, the main contents are similar.
-<span style="color:red">TODO still true or will we switch to 8th?</span>

 Reading the *first chapter is recommended* but not mandatory.
 Each week will focus on specific sections that need to be read and understood.